 Photo by Jason Fleener, DNR.

 The State waterfowl stamp program has allocated $87,500 toward this project.
 The project site is located just north of the Mack State Wildlife Area in Outagamie County within the Lower Wolf River Bottomlands Natural Resource Area.
-The project consists of a group of four impoundments totaling 411 acres of hemi-marsh waterfowl habitat.
+The project consists of a group of four impoundments totaling 411 acres of Hemi-marsh waterfowl habitat.

 Phase 1 of the project was completed on the two western impoundments, renovating dikes and replacing water control structures.
 Phase 2 is planned for the summer of 2019 to do the same work in the eastern cells.

 Stamp funds are being leveraged with other funds and resources, including NAWCA funding, Wildlife Restoration Act (PR) funding, Ducks Unlimited, and Outagamie County to complete the project.
-Funding for such projects is necessary to maintain the functionality of critical infrastructure designed to provide optimal habitat for waterfowl and other birds for the enjoyment of hunters and others.
+Funding for such projects is necessary to maintain the functionality of critical infrastructure designed to provide optimal habitats for waterfowl and other birds for the enjoyment of hunters and others.